chariotsolutions/phonegap-nfc/README.md

 ### Description

 Function `connect` enables I/O operations to the tag from this TagTechnology object. `nfc.connect` should be called after receiving a nfcEvent from the `addTagDiscoveredListener`.
+Only one TagTechnology object can be connected to a Tag at a time.

 See Android's [TagTechnology.connect()](https://developer.android.com/reference/android/nfc/tech/TagTechnology.html#connect()) for more info.